mrhamburg/airbyte.cdk.dotnet/README.md

 ## Quick Start

-Generate an empty connector using the code generator.
+Generate a boilerplate connector using the code generator.
 Create a new directory and run:

 ```bash
 git clone https://github.com/mrhamburg/airbyte.cdk.dotnet.git